Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration in the EPM software market is high, wherein the four largest vendors hold more than 60.0% of market revenue.
-High market share concentration typically hurts buyers in that it stifles competition between suppliers and makes market leaders less likely to compete or negotiate on price.
-The largest...
+Market share concentration in the EPM software market is high, wherein the four largest vendors hold more than 50.0% of market revenue.
+High market share concentration typically hurts buyers by stifling competition between suppliers, thereby making market leaders less likely to compete or negotiate on price.
+The largest companies in...
 Subscribe to learn more.

 Questions to ask potential suppliers